Requirements for Candidates for Doctoral Degrees

 The student’s graduate committee serves as the examination committee, and this body determines the outcome of the examination.
 The student may repeat all or part of the comprehensive examination only once without prior approval from the Vice Chancellor for Academic Affairs (VCAA) or designee.
 The student has five years to complete the doctorate after passing the comprehensive examination.

 After the student passes the comprehensive examination, the student’s graduate committee will oversee the dissertation work.
-The committee will include an additional member chosen from a field outside the graduate program or from a similar field but from a different university, appointed by the VCAA or designee.
+The committee will include an additional member chosen from a field outside the graduate program or from a similar field but from a different university, approved by the VCAA or designee.
 Based on the student’s recommendations, the committee is appointed by the chair of the student’s graduate program.
 Two of the three regular members of the committee must be full time faculty at UH Hilo.
 Students must receive approval from the Institutional Review Board (IRB) for theses involving human subjects or from the Institutional Animal Care and Use Committee for dissertations involving use of vertebrate animals.
 IRB approval, where appropriate, must be sought at the time of approval of the dissertation topic, and research on the dissertation may not commence until after IRB approval is granted.
 Where appropriate, permission from other entities, such as the Institutional Biosafety Committee, may be required.

 Committees are formed and modified (if necessary) by mutual agreement between the student and the faculty.
 The principal dissertation supervisor serves as chair of the graduate committee.
 Faculty are not required to serve on a particular dissertation committee if they do not wish to, and they are entitled to withdraw from a dissertation committee for reasonable cause.
 Faculty members from outside the student’s own department or school may serve on the dissertation committee, but they do not replace the outside examiner, who is appointed by the VCAA before the final oral examination is scheduled.